 If you're planning a European cruise — especially if it's for the first time — you've got a lot of considerations to weigh.
-We'll give tips for choosing and booking a cruise, how to approach all the optional add-ons and practical travel skills for enjoying your time both on the ship and in port.
+We'll give tips for choosing and booking a cruise, discuss how to approach all the optional add-ons, and share some practical travel skills for enjoying your time both on the ship and in port.

 Planning a European trip by rail can feel daunting for any American.
-We'll cover all you need to know about Europe's railways: We'll walk you through the easy steps of figuring out which rail pass is best for your trip, and share tips on reading timetables, reserving seats, paying for fast-train supplements, sleeping on night trains, and making your train travels smooth and fun.
+We'll cover all you need to know about Europe's railways: We'll walk you through the easy steps of figuring out which rail pass (if any) is best for your trip, and share tips on reading timetables, reserving seats, paying for fast-train supplements, sleeping on night trains, and making your train travels smooth and fun.

-Whether you're a student, a large family, or hoping to stay in the countryside for a week, there are great options for where you sleep — hostels, rentals, home exchanges, or couch surfing are great lodging alternatives.
-We'll share tips and information to help you decide if one of these options is right for your trip.
+Whether you're a student, a large family, or hoping to stay in the countryside for a week, it's worth exploring other options besides hotels — hostels, rentals, home exchanges, and couch surfing can be great lodging alternatives.
+We'll share tips and information to help you decide if any of these options are right for your trip.

 A trip to Europe can easily be an expensive, schlocky, and stressful experience.
 But for the well-prepared it can just as easily be a fun and enriching adventure that's worth every penny.
 We'll teach you the secrets of safe, smart, inexpensive travel — low on stress and high on fun.
-You'll learn how to plan an efficient itinerary, pack light, eat and sleep comfortably on a budget, navigate Europe's rail system, maximize adventure and minimize crowds, and experience the real Europe…through the back door!
+Learn how to plan an efficient itinerary, pack light, eat and sleep comfortably on a budget, navigate Europe's rail system, maximize adventure and minimize crowds, and experience the real Europe…through the back door!

 Planning a trip to Europe?
-Ask questions like you would during a private travel consultation, but for free.
+Ask questions just like you would during a private travel consultation, but for free.
 An expert will be on hand to help you plan the journey of a lifetime.
 Get essential tips on currency matters, packing, transportation, itinerary planning, and more.

 Taking a cruise can be a fun, affordable way to experience Europe — if you're on the ball and equipped with good information.
-We'll give a port-by-port rundown of the top Mediterranean cruise destinations covers tips on how to get from the port into town quickly and affordably, and strategies for making the most of your limited time on land for Barcelona, the French Riviera, Florence, Rome, Venice, Dubrovnik, Athens, the Greek Isles, and Istanbul.
+We'll give a port-by-port rundown of the top Mediterranean cruise destinations, with tips on how to get from the port into town quickly and affordably, and share strategies for making the most of your limited time on land for Barcelona, the French Riviera, Florence, Rome, Venice, Dubrovnik, Athens, the Greek Isles, and Istanbul.

 Taking a cruise can be a fun, affordable way to experience Europe — if you're on the ball and equipped with good information.
-We'll give a port-by-port rundown of the top Northern European cruise destinations covers tips on how to get from the port into town quickly and affordably, and strategies for making the most of your limited time on land for Copenhagen, Stockholm, Helsinki, St. Petersburg, Warnemünde (Berlin), Oslo, Bergen, the Norwegian fjords, and more.
+We'll give a port-by-port rundown of the top northern European cruise destinations, with tips on how to get from the port into town quickly and affordably, and share strategies for making the most of your limited time on land for Copenhagen, Stockholm, Helsinki, St. Petersburg, Warnemünde (Berlin), Oslo, Bergen, the Norwegian fjords, and more.

 You'll learn now or you'll learn later: The first step to a great trip is packing light — you can travel for months with one carry-on size bag and still have everything you need for a great trip.
 We'll distribute packing lists, show off the latest in lightweight luggage, and demonstrate a professionally packed bag.

-No matter the destination, a trip taken by and for just yourself can be the most rewarding adventure of your life.
-Learn insider tips from a seasoned-pro on how to save money, travel safely, overcome language barriers, travel alone without being lonely, and much more.
+No matter the destination, a trip taken by and for just yourself can be the most rewarding adventure of a lifetime.
+We'll share insider tips on how to save money, travel safely, overcome language barriers, travel alone without being lonely, and much more.